fusiondirectory/fusiondirectory-user-manual/source/configuration/passwordRecovery.rst

 * Sender email address : e-mail address from which e-mails will be sent (required)
 * Link validity (minutes) : number of minutes before a recovery link expires (required)
 * Salt for tokens : just a security measure, you can put anything in there, even random characters (required)
-* Allow the use of alternate addresses : if thicked, users will also be able to enter one of theirs alternate addresses to recover their password
+* Allow the use of alternate addresses : if checked, users will also be able to enter one of theirs alternate addresses to recover their password

 Fill-in First email settings